LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

 ---
 title: "API Best Practices and How to Use an API Consumer"
-description: "Guides through the steps to configure an API Consumer in LOD, as well as best practices."
+description: "Guides through the steps to configure an API Consumer in Skillable Studio, as well as best practices."
 isPublished: true
 ---